bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Instructs the module loader to preserve symbolic links when resolving and caching modules.

-By default, when Node.js loads a module from a path that is symbolically linked to a different on-disk location, Node.js will dereference the link and use the actual on-disk “real path” of the module as both an identifier and as a root path to locate other dependency modules.
+By default, when Node.js loads a module from a path that is symbolically linked to a different on-disk location, Node.js will dereference the link and use the actual on-disk "real path” of the module as both an identifier and as a root path to locate other dependency modules.
 In most cases, this default behavior is acceptable.
 However, when using symbolically linked peer dependencies, as illustrated in the example below, the default behavior causes an exception to be thrown if `moduleA` attempts to require `moduleB` as a peer dependency:

     {appDir}
      ├── app